(Im)possibility of Collective Intelligence

-These two conditions, known as Property $\alpha$ \citep{Chernoff54:Alpha}\citep[Ch. $1^*$]{Sen70:CCSW} and Property $\beta$ \citep[pp. 320]{Sen17:CCSW}, are together one of the interpretations of rationality of choice in mainstream economic theory.
-In the context of our work, the former demands that any hypothesis $h$ that is chosen from $\fc$ must also be chosen from $\gc$, if it is a contraction of $\fc$ that also contains $h$.
+These two conditions, known as Property $\alpha$ \citep{Chernoff54:Alpha}\citep[Ch. $1^*$]{Sen70:CCSW} and Property $\beta$ \citep[pp. 320]{Sen17:CCSW}, together form one of the interpretations of rationality of choice in economic theory.
+In the context of this work, Property $\alpha$ demands that any hypothesis $h$ that is chosen from $\fc$ must also be chosen from $\gc$, if $\gc$ is a contraction of $\fc$ that also contains $h$.
 For example, suppose that $\fc$ is composed of all polynomials of degree smaller than $p$ and $\gc$ consists of all polynomials of degree smaller than $q$ where $q \leq p$, i.e., $\gc\subseteq\fc$.
-Then, if $\algo$ chooses the polynomial of degree $t < q \leq p$ from $\fc$ as a solution, it must also be chosen again from $\gc$.
-Figure \ref{subfig:alpha-violation} illustrates a violation of the $\alpha$ Property.
-The latter, albeit less intuitive, can be interpreted as follows.
-If there is the hypothesis $h$ that is chosen from $\gc$ and subsequently from $\fc$, which is an expansion of $\gc$, then all other hypotheses that are considered \emph{equally good}\footnote{In this work, $h,g \in \U$ are considered by $\algo$ as \emph{equally good} if and only if $h,g \in \algo(\hc)$.} to $h$ in $\gc$ must also be chosen from $\fc$.
-For instance, let $f,g \in \gc$ be polynomials of degree $t$ with different values of coefficients.
-If $\algo$ chooses both $f$ and $g$ from $\gc$, and $f$ from $\fc$, then it must also choose $g$ from $\fc$.
-Unlike the first condition, this condition characterizes the behaviour of the algorithm under the expansion of hypothesis space.
-Figure \ref{subfig:beta-violation} illustrates a violation of the $\beta$ property.
+Then, if $\algo_{\xi}$ chooses the polynomial of degree $t < q \leq p$ from $\fc$ as a solution, it must also be chosen again from $\gc$ by $\algo_{\xi}$. \Cref{subfig:alpha-violation} illustrates a situation that violates Property $\alpha$.
+Property $\beta$, albeit less intuitive, can be interpreted as follows.
+If there is the hypothesis $h$ that is chosen by $\algo_{\xi}$ from $\gc$ and subsequently from $\fc$, which is an expansion of $\gc$, then all other hypotheses that are considered \emph{equally good}\footnote{In this work, $h,g \in \hsc$ are considered by $\algo_{\xi}$ as \emph{equally good} in $\hsc$ if and only if $h,g \in \algo_{\xi}(\hsc)$.} to $h$ in $\gc$ must also be chosen by $\algo_{\xi}$ from $\fc$.
+For instance, let $f,g \in \gc$ be polynomials of degree $t$ with different coefficients.
+If $\algo_{\xi}$ chooses both $f$ and $g$ from $\gc$, and $f$ from $\fc$, then it must also choose $g$ from $\fc$.
+Unlike the first condition, it characterizes the behaviour of the algorithm under the expansion of hypothesis space. \Cref{subfig:beta-violation} illustrates a situation in which this property is violated.